 Hydro and Natural Gas

 Manitoba Hydro is a Crown corporation and the province's major energy utility.
-From its head office in downtown Winnipeg, Manitoba, Canada, Manitoba Hydro:
+From its head office in downtown Winnipeg, Manitoba Hydro:

-- Maintains a position of being among the lowest-cost providers of domestic electricity rates in Canada
+- Consistently maintains a position of being among the lowest-cost providers of business and residential electricity rates in Canada

-- Exports electricity to electric utilities through our participation in three wholesale markets throughout Canada and the mid-western U.S.
+- Exports electricity to electric utilities through participation in three wholesale markets throughout Canada and the Midwest U.S.

-- Offer a wide range of energy services and programs to its customers, either directly or through its business interests
+- Offers a wide range of energy services and programs to its customers, either directly or through its business interests

 Manitoba Hydro Mailing Address and Contact Numbers